Margaret Cho On Asians Behaving Badly

 Refinery29: How did growing up in San Francisco at that time influence you?

 Cho: I'm really lucky because my parents bought a gay bookstore in 1978, Paperback Traffic on Polk Street.
 I grew up around a lot of gay artists, activists, and people who were going to Gay Pride in the '70s.
 Just to be there for this very intense time in history where we went through the assassination of Harvey Milk, and then we went through the AIDS crisis, which was devastating.
-Actually, some of the violence against Asian-American happening now because of coronavirus reminds me of a lot of the homophobia around AIDS and the real rage that people had towards the gay community.
+Actually, some of the violence against Asian American happening now because of coronavirus reminds me of a lot of the homophobia around AIDS and the real rage that people had towards the gay community.
 They were talking about this thing that God was sending to punish gays.
 There's something to that mentality that corresponds with that "kung-flu," "China virus" mentality.

 Advertisement